-For all in/out positioner faults, the alarm relay contacts open to signal an alarm condition.
+For all reciprocator faults, the alarm relay contacts open to signal an alarm condition.
 You can use the alarm relay to activate an external alarm.
 Refer to Console Power Cable Connections in the Installation section for more information.

 Reciprocator Error Code Troubleshooting